DeliciousBread481/Field-Guide/README.md

 ## Future Plans

-### 1.21.1+ Update

-1.21.1 port is planned and will happen soon! — please don't ask for it!

 ### Expanded integration with other mods

-We've got exciting features planned for integrations with mods like Jade/WAILA, EMI, Reliable Remover, Exposure and Scholar - Stay tuned!
+We've got exciting features planned for integrations with mods like Jade/WAILA, EMI, and Scholar - Stay tuned!

 ### More features...